 The Truth: Can Goldfish Live in a Bowl?

 Goldfish are often touted as the best pet fish for a beginner.
 At first glance, it can be easy to see why they got their easygoing reputation.
 Goldfish are extremely hardy, coldwater fish- no heaters or fussy water requirements for these guys.
 Genetically, goldfish originated in east Asia where they were domesticated from wild carp.
 Although the types of goldfish that you find today are much more flashy than their wild ancestors, they have maintained some of the traits from their carp cousins.

-There is some truth that a fish will remain small depending on the size of their container.
-A goldfish that is kept in a small tank will likely never reach it’s full size due to stunted growth.
-Although your goldfish might seem to be perpetually tiny in it’s bowl, the truth is that it is likely not healthy or happy.
+There is some truth that a fish will remain small depending on the size of its container.
+A goldfish that is kept in a small tank will likely never reach its full size due to stunted growth.
+Although your goldfish might seem to be perpetually tiny in its bowl, the truth is that it is likely not healthy or happy.
 There are, of course, stories from fish owners who kept their goldfish in a bowl for years.
 While this seems like a success story, keep in mind that a properly cared for goldfish can live up to 10 years!

 Another reason that goldfish are poor candidates for fishbowl life is that they produce a lot of waste.
 Compared to other fish of their size, they will dirty their tank in far less time.
 Without a filtration system or enough water to dilute the waste, your fishbowl is going to get extra dirty in a record amount of time.
 When fish produce waste, they release chemicals in the water like ammonia and nitrites.
 Once those levels get too high, they can poison your fish!
 Even if you are dedicated enough to do a large water change for your fishbowl every day, the odds of your fish staying healthy are minimal.
 Large water changes can be stressful on your fish, which can lead to disease or injury- not to mention a plain unhappy fish.